himmAllRight/himmAllRight-source/resources/templates/md/posts/Ansible-On-Pi-Cluster.md

 cat ~/.ssh/id_rsa.pub | ssh bpi "cat >> ~/.ssh/authorized_keys"
 ```

-*Note: If keys are not already generated, they can be created using the command:*
+*\*Note: If keys are not already generated, they can be created using the command:*

 ```
 ssh-keygen
 ```

 #### Key Only Login
-To help secure access to the PIs, I configured sshd to disable password logins, and only allow connections from approved keys, now that those are setup.
-To disable password authentication, I opened the `/etc/ssh/sshd_config` file, found the `PasswordAuthentication yes` line, uncommented it, and changed the `yes`, to a `no`.
+To help secure access to the PIs (and to get on Ansible's good side), I configured sshd to disable password logins, and only allow connections from clients with approved keys.
+To disable password authentication, I opened the `/etc/ssh/sshd_config` file, found the line containing `# PasswordAuthentication yes`, changed the `yes` to a `no`, and unncommented it by removing the `#`.

-While I was in the `sshd_config` files, I also set `PermitRootLogin` to `no`, for good measure.
+While I was in the `sshd_config` file, I also set `PermitRootLogin` to `no`, for good measure.

-I then reset the `sshd` service:
+Lastly, I reset the `sshd` service and repeated the steps for each pi:

 ```
 sudo systemctl restart sshd